How to Quit Vaping and Stop Vape Withdrawal

 Tip 2 – Find Substitutes to Help Quit Vaping

-Vaping is a physical oral habit, and you’ll probably miss the experience of putting the vape in your mouth.
-For this reason, find substitues to help quit vaping and make sure to stock up on snacks or other things that will keep your hands and mouth occupied.
+For this reason, find substitutes to help quit vaping and make sure to stock up on healthy snacks or other things that will keep your hands and mouth occupied.

 Good Substitutes to Help Quit Vaping Include:

-• Bubble gum or gumballs
+• Bubble gum or chewing gum

 • Toothpicks